-Here at The Brook, we are dedicated to understanding our children wholly and this comes with the responsibility of what is called ‘mandatory reporting’.
+Here at The Brook and The Pocket, we are dedicated to understanding our children wholly and this comes with the responsibility of what is called ‘mandatory reporting’.
 This means we are there to protect children and to immediately act when we suspect there may be an issue.

 A fortnight ago we got involved in Child Protection Week in our classrooms and discussed with our children the importance of their safety and well-being and the meaning of ‘feeling safe’ within ourselves, our environments and our lives.
 We undertook this year’s theme of “protecting children is everybody’s business” to educate ourselves and our children on what it means to have the right to feel safe.